Will put across porters' demands to govt, fight for their rights: Rahul Gandhi

-Gandhi thanked them for saving many lives and helping in the relief work during the stampede that took place at the station on February 15.
+Gandhi thanked them for saving many lives and helping in the relief work during the stampede at the station on February 15.

-At least 18 people were killed in the stampede at the New Delhi Railway Station, which was witnessing a surge of passengers waiting to board trains for Prayagraj.
+At least 18 people were killed in the incident at the New Delhi Railway Station, which was witnessing a surge of passengers waiting to board trains for Prayagraj.

 The Congress leader said, "I am very impressed to see the compassion of these brothers who come to earn daily wages".